-Before becoming an ‘early career’ academic in various UK universities, I’d been working in Horn of Africa since 2009.
+Before becoming an ‘early career’ academic in various UK universities, I’d been working in the Horn of Africa since 2009.
 I was first employed by the University of Hargeisa (Somaliland) setting up a new English language department for undergraduates.
 Between 2012-2015 I worked as a Somali interpreter for the International Committee of the Red Cross, mostly in prisons in south central Somalia and Puntland.
 I completed my PhD thesis on media and nationalism in Somalia at the University of Edinburgh’s Centre of African Studies in 2017.

 Before all that: I did a BA (Chinese and Politics) and MA (State, Society and Development) at SOAS, University of London.